maxitg/SetReplace/Documentation/Generators/EventOrderingFunctions.md

 # Event Ordering Functions

-Multiple matches are sometimes possible to the same state of a computational system.
-For example, in the system below one can match any pair of numbers, many of which overlapping:
+Multiple matches to the same state of a computational system are sometimes possible.
+For example, the system below can match any pair of numbers, many of which overlap:

 ```wl
 In[] := #["ExpressionsEventsGraph", VertexLabels -> Placed[Automatic, After]] & @